simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 That said, it is also true, that communication poses other hurdles: Most time a "unit of work" spends in a system (??? add link to kanban) is in the dreadful stages "blocked", "awaiting review" or "Joe is on fishing vacation"

-Every tool or workflow that therefore improves blockages or inefficient workflows should be greeted with applause and drowned in roses.

-One really inefficient workflow we all were guilty of is copying a file, adding something to it's end and spreading that thing like a metaphor that will get me in trouble.
+---------------------------(??? maybe omit the upper part) -------------------------------

+As a web developer doing a lot of teamwork with designers my email history contains a lot `mobile.final-rev2.less-blue.jpg` files - and I am as guilty of this pile of shame as the designers are.

-The problem is so ubiquitous that it has become a meme:
+The problem is so ubiquitous it has become a meme:

 ??? add image of final fucking final psd

-I don't want to talk about the fact that still of load of .final.docx files are passed around, that's a battle of its own.
-As a web developer doing a lot of frontend work but working together with designers my google mail history is filled with `mobile.final-rev2.less-blue.jpg` files.

-This workflow is not only annoying and timeconsuming, it also leads to a less ideal product.
+But what can you do about that?

+But I came to the conclusion, that improving this workflow not only only has a positive influence on my very own porductivity, the whole project and end product will be a lot better.

 > When the cost of communication is high, people stop to ask

-This might be tempting situation with an annoying customer - but it leads to less questions and therefore a project where the developer misunderstood what the designer tried to paint what the customer could not put into words.
+This might be tempting situation with an annoying customer - but it leads to fewer questions and therefore a project where the developer misunderstood what the designer thought the customer said.

 ?? maybe add image of what the customer wanted

-Luckily there are now services that improve that workflow and which are almost a "must use" for teams:
+Luckily there are more and more services trying to tackle that problem by facilitating communication through a cloud based approach.

 ## Design in the cloud

+Instead of sending around the next version of the file it is kept in a central location - ideally with all its revisions, iterations and comments.

+There are a few things that are important here:

+- How well can non-technical people access the Design and give feedback
+- How similar are the tools to what the Designer is used to, great switching cost
+-

 I first came across this concept when I noticed that